matinraayai/horovod_benchmark/README.md

 backwards performance instead of focusing only on forward pass performance, measured in synthetic images per second.

-It is worth mentioning that we use the newest versions of the frameworks available for CUDA 10.0 at the time, which are Tensorflow 2.0.0 and Pytorch 1.2.0.
-Both of these frameworks since the original study have undergone heavy tweaks and modifications.
-This is especially true for Tensorflow>1.15, in which the TapeGrad and newer and more diverse distributed training schemes were introduced as well as support for newer NVIDIA frameworks such as TensorRT and NCCL.
+It is worth mentioning that we use the newest version of the Tensorflow available for CUDA 10.0 at the time, which is 2.0.0.
+Tensorflow since the original study has undergone heavy tweaks and modifications since 1.15, especially with the TapeGrad and newer and more diverse distributed training schemes were introduced as well as support for newer NVIDIA frameworks such as TensorRT and NCCL.

 # What This Study Doesn't Focus On
-- This study __does not__ focus on frameworks made on or leveraging other frameworks such as TensorPack, Tensor Flow Mesh, or Keras.
+- This study __does not__ focus on frameworks made on or leveraging other frameworks such as TensorPack, Tensor Flow Mesh, Pytorch Lightning, or Keras.

-- This study __does not__ focus on benchmarking optimization techniques such as adaptive learning rate.
+- This study __does not__ focus on benchmarking optimization techniques such as adaptive learning rate, warm up, etc.

 - This study __does not__ focus on inference performance despite it being an intriguing area of investigation.